AndreyMolochko/Coolinary-diary/README.md

 ## About App

-In project you can find work with differts Widget : ListView, DropDownMenu, NavigationAppBar, SearchView, AlertDialog.
+In project you can find work with differents Widgets : ListView, DropDownMenu, NavigationAppBar, SearchView, AlertDialog.
 There are CRUD command in Sqflite in this project.
 Application allows to work with camera and gallery.
+You can find work with localization in this application.

 <img src="https://lh3.googleusercontent.com/oa9jwgzf-CSLVmCYqCdWOKAf1amHvqTbYBJIY-iZxi3O61DhRd4FrI8v2_9sVdr0PTE=w2880-h1500" width = 250> |
 <img src="https://lh3.googleusercontent.com/KkGK97Ou-TtFK-IMeJaebGsAv9Ee8ebT03t8mz4SSUcMYA82QQXNepc0OPxUnr_ZWcr-=w2880-h1500" width = 250> |